Avatar

 University of Porstmouth

-Analysing audio and GPS data from GB Row Challenge 2023.
+Analysing audio, GPS and temperature data from the GB Row Challenge 2023:

 Postdoctoral Research Fellow